COVID: Is England scrapping self-isolation too soon? | DW | 24.02.2022

 From February 24, self-isolation support payments will end, along with national funding for practical support and the medicine delivery service.

-"Removing the legal requirement to self-isolate means that people will not receive the same financial assistance that they had before, so some people will have to go to work when they really should be at home," said Pitt.
+"Removing the legal requirement to self-isolate means that people will not receive the same financial assistance that they had before, so some people will have to go to work when they really should be at home," Pitt said.

 Scientists have also expressed concern about the change to England's self-isolation rules and the potential for new variants.

-"Variants can emerge anywhere in the course of viral replication, and the higher the infection rates, the sooner we might see [another] one," said Bennett.
+"Variants can emerge anywhere in the course of viral replication, and, the higher the infection rates, the sooner we might see one," Bennett said.

-In a press statement about the UK government's "plan for living with COVID," it says the government will "begin to treat Covid as other infectious diseases such as flu."
+A press statement about the government's "plan for living with COVID" says the United Kingdom will "begin to treat Covid as other infectious diseases such as flu."

 But the coronavirus is more contagious than influenza.

-Pitt said the coronavirus is very unpredictable and has not settled down yet.
+Pitt said the coronavirus was very unpredictable and had not settled down yet.

-"There is absolutely nothing in the virology which suggests that any new variants will be milder than omicron," Pitt told DW.
+"There is absolutely nothing in the virology which suggests that any new variants will be milder than omicron," Pitt said.

-On Twitter, Deepti Gurdasani, a clinical epidemiologist at Queen Mary University of London, expressed concern about the omicron sublineage BA.2 amidst the UK government's plan to end all self-isolation.
+On Twitter, Deepti Gurdasani, a clinical epidemiologist at Queen Mary University of London, expressed concern about the omicron sublineage BA.2 as the UK government plans to end all self-isolation.

 "In the midst of this, our govt appears to have made a decision to halt free testing for the majority, and self-isolation for all.
 It was never a question of *if a VOC emerges*.
 We have one now, and it is growing in the UK, and globally," Gurdasani wrote, referring to variants of concern.

-In a statement on February 22, the World Health Organization (WHO) said studies have shown that BA.2 has a growth advantage over BA.1, and that initial data suggests BA.2 is "inherently more transmissible" than BA.1, which is currently the most common omicron sublineage reported.
+In a statement on February 22, the World Health Organization (WHO) said studies had shown that BA.2 has a growth advantage over BA.1, and that initial data suggests that BA.2 is "inherently more transmissible" than BA.1, which is currently the most common omicron sublineage reported.

-Investment in public health messaging is important to create behavior change, according to Bennett.
+Investment in public health messaging is important for creating behavioral change, Bennett said.

-The epidemiologist said that if the public understands that simpler measures like mask wearing indoors helps reduce transmission risk when infection rates are rising, this will help reduce the need for more formal rules.
+The epidemiologist said that, if the public understands that simpler measures such as mask wearing indoors helps reduce transmission risk when infection rates are rising, this will help reduce the need for more formal rules.

-"Then we are moving into a more sustainable approach to infectious disease control," Bennett told DW.
+"Then we are moving into a more sustainable approach to infectious disease control," Bennett said.

 Booster vaccinations could also help counterbalance the changes to England's self-isolation rules, she added.